-A big reason why people chose to work with me is not because of my marketing qualifications or fancy equipment, but primarily for my ability to tell a story.
+A big reason why people chose to work with me is not because of my marketing qualifications or fancy equipment, but primarily for my creativity and ability to tell a story.
 This is something I have been doing in media ever since I got a Fisher Price tape recorder as a kid.
-You may already have a pre-exist narrative that you are working towards before you start filming, but whether you do or don’t, the way you capture something in a moving image can be hugely important in the story telling process.
-As with camera operation there is a huge amount you can do to influence a narrative in how you use a camera in a 3D space so here are 5 areas of consideration when trying to get that shot to best tell your story.
+You may already have a pre-existing narrative that you are working towards before you start filming, but whether you do or don’t, the way you capture something in a moving image can be hugely important in the storytelling process.
+As with camera operation, there is a huge amount you can do to influence a narrative in how you use a camera in a 3D space.
+Here are 5 areas of consideration when trying to get that shot to best tell your story.

 1. Ninja Mode

 A ninja stays out of sight so camouflage is an important consideration.
-Depending where I’m filming will depend what I wear but generally I try to mix in with the crowd.
-If it’s a formal affair I wear a shirt, otherwise I dress in black to vanish into the shadows.
+What I am wearing will depend on where I am filming but generally, I try to mix in with the crowd or stage crew.
+If it’s a formal affair I wear a shirt, but always I dress in black to vanish into the shadows.
 That way, if you are forced into the frame of another camera and you still have a chance of going unnoticed.
 One thing I always wear regardless of formality is trainers.
 You don’t want hard footsteps in your audio or heavy walk bounce in your moving shots and trainers help to cushion this.
-When placing static cameras try to utilise any pillars or peep holes so that they remain as hidden as possible, out of the way of the crowd and out of shot of each other.
+When placing static cameras try to utilise any pillars or peepholes so that they remain as hidden as possible, out of the way of the crowd and out of shot of each other.

 As well as going unseen, a ninja leaves no trace.
 Unless you are deliberately trying to show the movements of the camera operator (e.g POV shots) then you want the camera operator to go unnoticed.
-Unless you have a top of the range steady cam rig the impact of any heel strikes will transfer to the camera so you need to learn the ninja walk.
-The ninja walk is a bit like doing a forwards moonwalk where you gradually introduce weight through your extended toes and smoothly transfer to taking the weight off the heel.
+Unless you have a top-of-the-range steady cam rig the impact of any heel strikes will transfer to the camera so you need to learn the ninja walk.
+The ninja walk is a bit like doing a forward moonwalk where you gradually introduce weight through your extended toes and smoothly transfer to taking the weight off the heel.
 This acts both to reduce the sound of your steps and to take as much walk bounce out of your shots as possible.

 2. Right place, right time